w3f/polkadot-wiki-old/docs/polkadot/node/guides/how-to-validate.md

 ## Synchronize chain data

-After installing all related dependencies, you can start your polkadot node.
+After installing all related dependencies, you can start your Polkadot node.
 Start to synchronize the chain by executing the following command:

 ```bash
 polkadot --chain alex
 ```

-It should take at least few hours.
+It should take at least a few hours.

 You can check the current highest block via [Telemetry](https://telemetry.polkadot.io/#/Alexander) or [PolkadotJS Block Explorer](https://polkadot.js.org/apps/#/explorer)